AutomatedArchitecture/sirenofshame-uwp/readme.md

 UWP project for IotWeb dependency that provides a web sockets based web server for Windows IoT.

+#### SirenOfShame.Uwp.Shared

+A shared project that's used by nearly every other project for interfaces, models, constants, and misc shared code.

 #### SirenOfShame.Uwp.Background

 A UWP Background Project that runs _headless_ on